elifesciences/builder/docs/master-server.md

 Whenever a change is made to the formulas, or to your `builder-private` repository, or a minion is destroyed, the master server needs to be updated.
 It will do so every hour through a cron job but can also be run immediately with:

 	./bldr master.update:master-server--prod

+This `master.update` will do a regular `update` first but then perform any master-server specific tasks.

 ## replacing the master server

 The first step in replacing a master server is to launch a new instance.